title: Apache Mesos - Multiple Disks layout: documentation

 used to differentiate the different volumes that are created on it.
 When a

-disk is destroyed, Mesos will remove all the files
+persistent volume on a Path disk is destroyed, Mesos will remove all the files

 and directories stored in the volume, as well as the sub-directory within root